 - Raspberry Pi 3B+ (recommended) but any Raspberry Pi will work

-- SanDisk Extreme 32GB MicroSD card (recommended as a cheaper alternative to solid state – $23 at time of writing) or other high performance storage options
+- SanDisk Extreme 32GB MicroSD card (recommended as a cheaper alternative to solid state) or other high performance storage options

 - 2.5A Raspberry Pi 3B+ Designed Power Supply

 SSH into your Raspberry Pi and type/paste the following commands:

 wget -O SetupMinecraft.sh https://raw.githubusercontent.com/TheRemote/RaspberryPiMinecraft/master/SetupMinecraft.sh chmod +x SetupMinecraft.sh ./SetupMinecraft.sh

 … and we’re done!
 The Minecraft server is now in the folder “minecraft”.
 To start the server type:

 cd minecraft ./start.sh

 The server will start in the background using the screen application.
 To view the console type: